 Diagnostic Assessment: Your Teaching And Intervention Must Have [+ Free Resources]

-Diagnostic assessment is at the heart of good teaching and learning, enabling teachers to clearly assess and address gaps in their students’ knowledge.
+Diagnostic assessment is at the heart of good teaching and learning, enabling teachers to create a baseline to monitor student progress and address gaps in students’ knowledge.

-Although such assessments may seem daunting to some of your students at first, studies have found that, when used effectively, diagnostic assessment can double the speed of student learning (Black and Wiliam, 2009).
+While diagnostic assessments may initially seem daunting to some of your students, studies have found that, when used effectively, diagnostic assessment can double the speed of student learning (Black and Wiliam, 2009).

-Here we encourage you to understand how you might better use diagnostic assessment with your own class and also give practical first steps to make it easy and rewarding.
-As usual our focus is on maths and we’re also offering lots of downloadable diagnostic assessments you can download to pinpoint your students’ specific maths gaps.
+Here we encourage you to understand how you might better use diagnostic assessment with your class and give practical first steps to make it easy and rewarding.
+As usual, our focus is on maths and we offer many downloadable maths diagnostic assessments, aligned with the English national curriculum, to pinpoint your students’ specific maths gaps.

 What is diagnostic assessment?